8e7an/dotvim/NOTES.md

 `:w` {filename} Write the visually selected text to the filename TEST.

-`{Ctrl}+v` To enter visual select mode, move vertically to select multiple lines and enter either I or A to insert or append (respectively) entered changes over multiple lines when exiting insert mode.
+`{ctrl}+v` To enter visual select mode, move vertically to select multiple lines and enter either I or A to insert or append (respectively) entered changes over multiple lines when exiting insert mode.

 Paste from the register